dynarithmic/twain_library/README.md

 ----

-For 64-bit applications, use the binaries found in [DTWAIN-Release-x64.zip](https://github.com/dynarithmic/twain_library/releases/latest/download/DTWAIN-Release-x64.zip) in one of the following directories within the zip file:
+For 64-bit applications, use the DTWAIN binaries found in [DTWAIN-Release-x64.zip](https://github.com/dynarithmic/twain_library/releases/latest/download/DTWAIN-Release-x64.zip), and within this zip file, one of the following directories:

 **full_logging**<br>
 **partial_logging**<br>